naiarako/naiara-korta-martiartu/_news/announcement_3.md

 inline: true
 ---

-Bachelor in Physics, University of Basque Country
+Licentiate degree in Physics, University of Basque Country